marcoroganovic/react-context/README.md

-Experimental samle To-do application to learn React's new Context API.
+### Experimental sample To-do application to learn React's new Context API.